-The Qatar Stock Exchange on Sunday opened the week weak despite strong buying interests in real estate, telecom and consumer goods sectors.
+The Qatar Stock Exchange on Sunday opened the week weak with a 105-point decline, mainly dragged by the banking and consumer goods sectors.

 Foreign institutions’ substantially stronger buying interests lifted the Qatar Stock Exchange benchmark by more than 542 points and about QR30bn in capitalisation this week.

 The Qatar Stock Exchange surged 341 points, its largest single-day gains in nine months, to inch near 10,300 levels, and capitalisation expanded more than QR18bn, mainly powered by blue chips.

 Ahead of the implementation of global index compiler MSCI’s decision to include three QSE entities in its emerging market indices from Thursday ...

 The Qatar Stock Exchange on Monday gained more than 86 points to inch near 9,800 levels, mainly on strong buying interests in the banking counter.